-The ISL6262A uses two slew rates for various modes of operation.
+The ISL6266A uses two slew rates for various modes of operation.
 The first is a slow slew rate used to reduce in-rush current during start-up.
 It is also used to reduce audible noise when entering or exiting Deeper Sleep Mode.
 A faster slew rate is used to exit out of Deeper Sleep and to enhance system performance by achieving active mode regulation more quickly.
-Note that the SOFT cap current is bidirectional.
+Note that the SOFT capacitor current is bidirectional.
 The current is flowing into the SOFT capacitor when the output voltage is commanded to rise and out of the SOFT capacitor when the output voltage is commanded to fall.

-The two slew rates are determined by commanding one of two current sources onto the SOFT pin.
-As can be seen in Figure 36, the SOFT pin has a capacitance to ground.
-Also, the SOFT pin is the input to the error amplifier and is, therefore, the commanded system voltage.
-Depending on the state of the system (that is, Start-Up or Active mode) and the state of the DPRSLPVR pin, one of the two currents shown in Figure 36 will be used to charge or discharge this capacitor, thereby controlling the slew rate of the commanded voltage.
-These currents can be found under "SOFT-START CURRENT" on page 4 of the Electrical Specifications table.
+Figure 36 illustrates how the two slew rates are determined by commanding one of two current sources into or out of the SOFT pin.
+The capacitor from the SOFT pin to ground holds the voltage commanded by the two current sources.
+The voltage is fed into the non-inverting input of the error amplifier and sets the regulated system voltage.
+Depending on the state of the system (Start-Up or Active mode) and the state of the DPRSLPVR pin, one of the two currents shown in Figure 36 will be used to charge or discharge this capacitor, thereby controlling the slew rate of the newly commanded voltage.
+These currents can be found under "SOFT-START CURRENT" on page 4 of the "Electrical Specifications" table.